Annual Services Survey

 CLASSIFICATION VARIABLES :

-Economic activity The economic activity carried out by a company is defined as the creation of added value through the production of goods and services.
+Economic activity.
+The economic activity carried out by a enterprise is defined as the creation of added value through the production of goods and services.

-Size of the company.
-The size can be established in terms of the magnitude of the turnover or the production value, or considering the number of people who make up the company staff.
-This operation opts to consider this second option to determine the size of the companies, establishing some sections of size depending on their employed personnel.
+Size of the enterprise.
+The size can be established in terms of the magnitude of the turnover or the production value, or considering the number of people who make up the enterprise staff.
+This operation opts to consider this second option to determine the size of the enterprises, establishing some sections of size depending on their employed personnel.

 ANALYSIS VARIABLES :

 - Variables on statistical units: number of enterprises, number of local units.